Zhytou/IELTS-Notes/writing/ielts writing task 2.md

     原因
     1. emissions -> contain damaging pollutant particals which contaminate rainwater run-off and thus enter the water cycle.
-    2. accidental of deliberate dumping of waste product in places ouside of landfills or waste processing centers.
+    2. accidental or deliberate dumping of waste product in places ouside of landfills or waste processing centers.
     危害
     1. (animal life)severe -> Contaminated water leads to dwindling numbers or even potentail extinction.
     2. (human society)distressing -> including poisoning of drinking water, famine or drought due to lack of safe irrigation